stajichlab/Antarctic_Virus_Discovery/scripts/09_Antarctic_RMarkDown.md

 minpercid = 70
 minbit = 50
-mine = 0.001  #we set evalue at 1e-25 so not an issue here, they all should be lower than this
+mine = 0.001  #we set evalue at 1e-25 so not an issue here, they all should be lower than this host_contig_length = 50  #viral sequence cannot be more than 50% of total host MAG contig length, prevents matching small viral contigs

 # now filter host pred results by the above reqs
 host.mag.filt <- host.mag[which(host.mag$bitscore >= minbit),